j-freddy/j-freddy.github.io/_posts/2023-05-22-enhancing-greyscale-images-through-histogram-equalisation.md

 author: Freddy
 cover_img: "blog/image-enhancer/water-lily.jpg"
 summary: |
-  Image processing is an integral subfield of computer vision, which has been on the rise in today's world of technology as part of AI.
-In this article, we take a look at histogram equalisation: an important tool to increase contrast in images.
-We focus on greyscale images only.
+  Image processing is an integral subfield of computer vision, a field which has been on the rise as part of AI.
+In this article, we take a look at histogram
+  equalisation: an important tool to increase image contrast.
+We focus exclusively on greyscale images.
 scripts: |
   <script src="../assets/js/blog/image-enhancer/main.js"></script>
   <script src="../assets/js/blog/image-enhancer/formHandler.js"></script>